SatoshiPortal/faq-bull-exchange/how-to-get-a-referral-code.md

 - Self-Sovereign Mentality – Lead by example with non-custodial wallets, privacy tools, and decentralized communications.

 ## How to become a Bull Bitcoin Missionary
-### 1. Click Join The Mission and complete the application with your Bull Bitcoin User ID.
+1. Click Join [The Mission](https://www.bullbitcoin.com/mission) and complete the application with your Bull Bitcoin User ID.
-### 2. Don’t have an account?
-Create one [here](https://bullbitcoin.com).
+2. Don’t have an account?
+Create one [here](https://accounts.bullbitcoin.com/registration).
-### 3. Applications are highly selective — only the most committed will be accepted.
+3. Applications are highly selective — only the most committed will be accepted.
-### 4. Once approved, you receive your unique referral link and start your mission.
+4. Once approved, you receive your unique referral link and start your mission.

 ## TL;DR